Reactor™ - The manual

 Current:CountReturns the number of values in the IO reference array.YesYesYes

-Current:Join:TokenReturns an IO reference with a single value, a concatenation of all values it had, separated by the Token string.YesYesYes
+Current:Join:TokenReturns an IO reference with a single value, concatenating all values it had, separated by the Token string.YesYesYes

-Current:SingleValue:IndexReturns a single value out of the current values by indexYesYesNo
+Current:SingleValue:IndexReturns a single value from the current values by index.YesYesNo

 Current:Offset:[int]Returns the value with [int] added to it.YesYesYes